 It’s also not uncommon to see constipation in folks who have sustained back injuries from strenuous activities or lifting.
 In some cases, it’s simple- the lower back muscles spasm and interfere with the autonomic nerves responsible for the intestinal action that cause bowel movements.

 A Secondary Influence

 The cause and effect in other back pain / constipation combinations may be scenarios that have absorbed other contributing factors- medications.
-Chronic lower back pain is a common clinical problem, one of the most common in the nation.
+Chronic lower back pain is a common clinical concern, one of the most common in the nation.
 Meaning that a lot of people who go to the clinic are going because their back hurts.
 Medications in the form of pain relief drugs, prescription and not, and even antidepressants are commonly used to treat back pain.
 Many medications, especially opioids (painkillers), can cause constipation.

 7 Things You Can Do

 Eliminating the unpleasant experience of back pain and constipation is a journey of many routes.
 Many people can find relief by adopting simple lifestyle adjustments.